JFB: Jacobian-Free Backpropagation for Implicit Networks: Backpropagation

-Intuitively, this property makes it seem possible to remove $\sJ_\Theta^{-1}$ from (\ref{eq: standard-implicit-gradient}) and backpropagate using
+Intuitively, this coercivity property makes it seem possible to remove $\sJ_\Theta^{-1}$ from (\ref{eq: standard-implicit-gradient}) and backpropagate using

-The omission of $\sJ_\Theta^{-1}$ admits to two straightforward interpretations.
-First note $p_\Theta$ is precisely the gradient of the expression $ \ell(y_d, S_\Theta(T_\Theta(u_d^\star;d ))), $ treating $u_d^\star$ as a constant \textit{independent} of $\Theta$.
-Furthermore, the argument $S_\Theta(T_\Theta(u_d^\star;d ))$ yields the \textit{same} output as $\sM_\Theta(d)$.
+The omission of $\sJ_\Theta^{-1}$ admits two straightforward interpretations.
+Note $\sN_\Theta(d) = S_\Theta(T_\Theta(u_d^\star;d ))$, and so $p_\Theta$ is precisely the gradient of the expression $ \ell(y_d, S_\Theta(T_\Theta(u_d^\star;d ))), $ treating $u_d^\star$ as a constant \textit{independent} of $\Theta$.
 The distinction is that using $S_\Theta(T_\Theta(u_d^\star;d ))$ assumes, perhaps by chance, the user chose the first iterate $u^1$ in their fixed point iteration (see Algorithm \ref{alg: FPN_Abstract}) to be precisely the fixed point $u_d^\star$.
 This makes the iteration trivial, ``converging'' in one iteration.
 We can simulate this behavior by using the fixed point iteration to find $u_d^\star$ and only backpropagating through the final step of the fixed point iteration, as shown in Figure \ref{fig: backprop}.